badrap/docs.badrap.io/README.md

 ## Building for Production

-Changes to the `master` branch are deployed automatically.
+Changes to the `main` branch are deployed automatically.
 However, if you want to try building a production version of the site manually, the command is:

 ```sh
 $ npm run build